Jewish Community Watch

 The Jewish Community Watch is a global Jewish organization dedicated to the prevention of child sexual abuse (CSA) within the Orthodox Jewish community.
-Originally based in Crown Heights, Brooklyn, the organization has been noted for its controversial wall of shame where it publicizing the names of people it considers suspected abusers by posting their names and alleged activities on the organization's website.
+Originally based in Crown Heights, Brooklyn, the organization has been noted for its controversial wall of shame, where it publicizes the names of people it considers suspected abusers by posting their names and alleged activities on the organization's website.
 The organization ceased day-to-day operations in 2014, but restarted operations several months later, restructuring with a new board of directors as well as an advisory board.
-Jewish Community Watch focuses on abuse prevention through education and awareness as well as locating individuals thought to have abused children and warning the local community of their presence.
-The organization's founders are two residents of Crown Heights, Brooklyn, Meyer Seewald, and his brother Schneur Seewald.
+Jewish Community Watch focuses on abuse prevention through education and awareness, as well as locating individuals thought to have abused children and warning the local community of their presence.
+The organization's founders are two residents of Crown Heights, Brooklyn, Meyer Seewald and his brother Schneur Seewald.

 Founding

-The founder of JCW, Meyer Seewald, is a Crown Heights resident who, along with his brother Schneur Seewald, started the Jewish Community Watch in Crown Heights to investigate and exposes orthodox Jewish community members suspected of child sexual abuse (CSA).
+The founder of JCW, Meyer Seewald, is a Crown Heights resident who, along with his brother Schneur Seewald, started the Jewish Community Watch in Crown Heights to investigate and expose orthodox Jewish community members suspected of child sexual abuse (CSA).